codatio/codat-docs/docs/lending/guides/loan-qualification/uw-decision.md

 <Tabs>
 <TabItem value="gpm" label="Gross profit margin">

-**Gross profit margin** uses `Income.Operating` values and `Expense.CostOfSales` values returned by Assess' [`profitAndLoss`](https://docs.codat.io/assess-api#/operations/get-enhanced-profit-and-loss) endpoint.
-It is calculated by subtracting cost of sales from net sales, and dividing the resulting gross profit by net sales.
-It is then expressed by a ratio, and indicates a business’s profitability.
+**Gross profit margin** uses `Income.Operating` values and `Expense.CostOfSales` values returned by Lending' [`profitAndLoss`](https://docs.codat.io/assess-api#/operations/get-enhanced-profit-and-loss) endpoint.
+It is calculated by subtracting the cost of sales from net sales and dividing the resulting gross profit by net sales.
+It is then expressed by a ratio and indicates a business’s profitability.

 Its threshold is maintained as `MinGrossProfitMargin` in `appsettings.json`.
 In the demo app, the value is set to 0.4.